pscally1005/pscally1005.github.io/_posts/recipes/sweet-spreads/2024-10-24-pumpkin-puree.md

     <li><a href='/recipes/pumpkin-cake'>Frosted Pumpkin Cake</a></li>
   </ul>
 Instructions:
-- Wash the pumpkin, cut off the stem, and slice in half.
+- Wash the <a href='/misc/veggies#pumpkin'>pumpkin</a>, cut off the stem, and slice in half.
 Scoop out the seeds with a spoon

-- Place the pumpkin halves cut side down on a parchment line baking sheet, and roast at 400F until fork tender (about 45 minutes).
+- Place the <a href='/misc/veggies#pumpkin'>pumpkin</a> halves cut side down on a parchment line <a href='https://amzn.to/45sRAsB'>baking sheet</a>, and roast at 400F until fork tender (about 45 minutes).
 Flip over to let steam out for a few minutes
 - <img src='/assets/Food/Sweet Spreads/Pumpkin Puree/pumpkin-raw.jpg' alt='' class='instruction-image'>
 - <img src='/assets/Food/Sweet Spreads/Pumpkin Puree/pumpkin-cooked.jpg' alt='' class='instruction-image'>

-- Cut off the ends, and transfer to a food processor (with the skins!!).
+- Cut off the ends, and transfer to a <a href='https://amzn.to/4q0AUjI'>food processor</a> (with the skins!!).
 Blend until smooth
 - <img src='/assets/Food/Sweet Spreads/Pumpkin Puree/pumpkin-pureed.jpg' alt='' class='instruction-image'>
 Notes:
-- My whole raw pumpkin weighed 764 g, and I ended up with 368 g of puree.
+- My whole raw <a href='/misc/veggies#pumpkin'>pumpkin</a> weighed 764 g, and I ended up with 368 g of puree.
 That's about 1.5 cups or 3 servings of 1/2 cup (120 g)
 ---